anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

    Device Plugin Operation

-An example of an often-used device plugin is the SR-IOV Network Device Plugin  :cite:p:`k8s-sriov-network-device-plugin`.
+An example of an often-used device plugin is the SR-IOV Network Device Plugin  :cite:p:`k8s-sriov-network-device-plugin_ra2`.
 The SR-IOV Network Device Plugin discovers and advertises SR-IOV Virtual Functions (VFs) available on a Kubernetes node, and is used to map VFs to scheduled pods.
 To use it, an SR-IOV CNI is required.
-A CNI multiplexer plugin (such as Multus CNI :cite:p:`github-multus`) is also required to provision additional secondary network interfaces for VFs (beyond the primary network interface).
+A CNI multiplexer plugin (such as Multus CNI :cite:p:`github-multus_ra2`) is also required to provision additional secondary network interfaces for VFs (beyond the primary network interface).
 During pod creation, the SR-IOV CNI allocates an SR-IOV VF to a pod’s network namespace using the VF information given by the meta plugin, and on pod deletion releases the VF from the pod.